John Lorne Campbell: Later life

 In 1946, the Irish Folklore Commission dispatched trained folklorist Calum Maclean from Inverin in the Connemara Gaeltacht to the Hebrides with orders to begin systematic folklore collecting, with Campbell's assistance, that he later continued for the School of Scottish Studies.

 During the early 1950s, American ethnomusicologist Alan Lomax used several of Campbell's field recordings without permission for a vinyl album of Scottish traditional music for Columbia Records, much to Campbell's chagrin.

 In 1961, Campbell published Stories from South Uist, which he had begun collecting with a wire recorder from seanchaidh Angus MacLellan.
 Campbell explained that he had modeled his Gaelic-English translation of MacLellan's stories upon the recently published volume Tales from the Arab Tribes by Charles Grimshaw Campbell, which Campbell praised as, "a masterpiece of translation of folk-tales from another language into readable English."
 Angus MacLellan's similarly dictated autobiography, The Furrow Behind Me, was published in the same year.

 The first collection of Fr.
 Allan MacDonald's Gaelic verse, Bàrdachd Mghr Ailein: The Gaelic Poems of Fr Allan McDonald of Eriskay (1859–1905), was both edited and self published by Campbell in 1965.
 In 1966, future Gaelic literary scholar Ronald Black received a suitcase full of Gaelic books from Campbell and brought them to Eriskay for sale aboard a ferry from Ludag, South Uist.
 At the time, Eriskay still had many Scottish Gaelic monoglot speakers who had known Fr.
 Allan MacDonald personally and Black has since recalled that the poetry book and Campbell's "little blue biography of Father Allan", both accordingly, "sold like hotcakes".

+Following the Second Vatican Council, Campbell and Shaw disliked the abandonment of the Ecclesiastical Latin liturgical language and the subsequent introduction of the Mass of Paul VI in the vernacular.
+They accordingly joined the Scottish Branch of Fœderatio Internationalis Una Voce, which still presses for the greater availability of the Tridentine Mass, immediately upon its foundation in 1965.

+In a 2023 article, Traditionalist Catholic biographer Charles A. Coulombe wrote, "As with most isolated folk in those days, they were at the mercy of whatever the Diocese gave them - but the Campbells were not quiet about their preferences.
+For John Lorne Campbell, the Latin and Koine Greek once so well known by local priests were a bridge to the greater world for Gaeldom - as reflected in their songs and stories - without the medium of English.
+In addition to the religious issues the changes raised, they also threatened to submerge various Catholic subcultures around the globe through forcing worship in the ever encroaching dominant vernacular.
+Subsequent experience has shown him to be entirely correct."